-After you have gathered all of the required documents make an appointment through the website of the German mission in your country, embassy or consulate.
-It is recommended to apply for a visa at least 3 weeks before your scheduled travel in order to avoid any processing delays.
+- Make an appointment through the website of the German mission in your country, embassy or consulate.
+It is recommended to apply for a visa at least 3 weeks before your scheduled trip in order to avoid any processing delays.

-On the day of your appointment show there on time with all of the required documents arranged in order.
-In general, the submission process takes around 10 minutes to complete.
-Please make sure that the official person at the application center will check and verify all of your documents.
+- Attend the interview.
+On the day of your appointment, show there on time with all of the required documents arranged in order.

-When you receive your visa check visa data for possible mistakes.
+When you receive your visa sticker, check it for possible mistakes.
 Pay particular attention to the visa start and end dates, the correct spelling of your name, as well as the number of entries you were granted.

 If your health has not improved and you need to receive medical treatment for a longer period than foreseen, then you can apply for Medical Treatment Visa extension.
-The hospital you are receiving treatment at, can help you a lot in this aspect.
+The hospital where you are beating treated for your medical condition can help you a lot in this regard.

 Appoint a meeting at the foreigners’ registration office of the city where you are receiving medical treatment in Germany.
-On the day of the appointment brig all the documents you have with you.
+On the day of the appointment, bring all the documents you have with you.